thomashzhang/thomaszhang.com/_posts/network+/2020-07-09-network-plus-glossary.md

 - **ESS (Extended Service Set)** - Multiple APs that provide wireless coverage.
 Good coverage with multiple access points.
 - **FHSS (Frequency-Hopping Spread Spectrum)** - Hop between frequencies for better security.
 - **Full-Mesh Topology** - Every node connects to every other node, very redundant, but there's a lot of connections.
 See more info on [Wikipedia](https://en.wikipedia.org/wiki/F_connector).
+- **GLBP (Gateway Load Balancing Protocol)** - Like HSRP where it's proprietary by Cisco, but actually focuses on load balancing (uses both routers) instead of an active/standby pair.
+- **HSRP (Hot Standby Router Protocol)** - Redundancy protocol by Cisco where one router is on standby while another has all the traffic routed to it (and it'll switch one the active router is broken).
+There's a "virtual" router that can route to either router.
 - **Hub** - Connects network devices by taking in data and sending that data to all connected devices.
 This is not used for the most part today as switches are used more often.
 - **Hub-and-Spoke Topology** - Like Star, but the end devices can also connect to different hubs.
 Think Star Topology, but the end devices can connect to more that one central device.
 - **IBSS (Independent Basic Service Set)** - A network that contains devices in Ad-hoc mode without access to internet.